rogerswt/clustering/README.md

 system, you may not be able to run it yourself.
 However, you may be able to compare your results to the published SWIFT results.

+This dataset consists of 136 FCS files.
+Each file contains on the order of 500k cells with 15 markers including a live/dead marker.
+The panel includes markers to delineate the usual T cell subsets (CD3, CD4, CD8, CD45RA, CCR7), as well as a few others (e.g. PD1, CD14, CD11b, Ki67, CD95, CD127, CD57, CCR4, CD27).
+So, it's a realistically
+large dataset.
+It's not a tiny example set, but it's also not as big as what you may be collecting in your own labs on modern high-dimensional instrumentation.
+Nevertheless, it'll help you get a handle on the challenges of wrangling relatively large data.

 ## QC and Gating
 There are three files containing my R code in this repo.